2018 - Donna Magid, M.D., M.Ed.

 Spiral/helical CT~1990 introduced acquisition of rapid total cephalo-caudal volume acquisition, ex post facto computer- processed into thin 'slices'

-4-slice appears~1998, 16- and 64-slice by 2003-5 (~2-4 second acquisition).
+4-slice appeared~1998, 16- and 64-slice by 2003-5 (~2-4 second acquisition); rapidly rising into the 100s over the subsequent 10 years.
 Multi-slice technique produces simultaneous parallel ‘slices’ per rotation, hence allowing acquisition of a greater cephalo-caudal volume in decreased time (with obvious gains such as decreasing patient motion, decreasing need to hold breath, and decreasing sedation needs for children) —but increased dose due to longer scan length (body volume) and higher dose along that Z axis than with older slice-by-slice scanners.

 JHU Rads* (July 2012): (courtesy of Dr. M. Mahesh, personal communication)